code-423n4/2022-02-jpyc/README.md

 - Other than that everything is the same as `FiatTokenV1`.

 ### Note
-- We partially used `ERC1967Upgradeable.sol` and `IBeacon.sol`’s code, but it is used totally because we selected UUPS upgradeable pattern.
+- We partially used `ERC1967Upgradeable.sol` and `IBeacon.sol`’s code, but it is not used totally because we selected UUPS upgradeable pattern.
 Functions like Beacon or Transparent pattern’s parts are not used in the current situation.
 We removed the unused parts.

 ## How to start